 - Process-based: To engage with art and design research methodologies; and push the boundaries of discourses in urban design, conservation and sustainability.

-- To understand the key norms around protection and management of cultural and natural heritage.
+- To understand, interpret and critique a wide-range of framework and approaches around protection and management of cultural and/or natural assets.

 The program is informed by the following learning disciplines:

 Heritage & Conservation

 Research – Art and Design

 Research and Collaboration

 Students have opportunities to work within the academic structures and/or work across the following centers and labs: